dashincubator/dash-incubator-app/rules.md

 Admins work to facilitate the production of output and regulate the operations of the fund itself.

-Admins earn rewards in the form of a % commission added to the value of the Tasks on Bounties that they manage, as defined in the [Price List](#25-price-list).
+Admins earn commission on Bounty Tasks where they function as Primary Admin, as defined in the [Price List](#25-price-list).
 This is to incentivize ownership of the Tasks in terms of defining them, promoting them and supporting the work involved in their completion.

-An Admins role is reputation based on the history of Bounties they have delivered, and as everything in the App is public, all metrics for an Admins performance can be mined from the App’s data.
+An Admin's reputation is based on the history of Bounties they have delivered, and as everything in the App is public, all metrics for an Admins performance can be mined from the App’s data.

 The number of users given Admin rights is limited and Admins effectively compete with each other on performance (how good is their output).

-The least performing Admin roles may be replaced with new Admins periodically at the discretion of the Proposal owner.
+Low performing Admins may be replaced with new Admins periodically at the discretion of the Proposal owner.

-Ultimately the Admins main goal is to get as many bounties completed as quickly as possible, so that they can maximize commission and secondly grow a list of successful and popular bounties that deliver the most value at the least cost when compared to other Admins in the system.
+The Admins main goal is to get as many bounties completed as quickly as possible, so that they can maximize commission and secondly grow a list of successful and popular bounties that deliver the most value at the least cost when compared to other Admins in the system.

 Admins check that data is correct and following the protocol defined in this document, and moderate where needed.

-Admins can complete any Tasks except on Bounties to which they’re assigned as the Bounty Admin for that card.

 ## 4.1 Permissions

 Admins are configured as Members of the Trello Board, who are the only users who can change data on the board.
 Public users can’t change anything on the board apart from adding comments on cards.

-Public users who want to complete Tasks need to first join the Trello board as an observer using the [Invite Link](https://trello.com/invite/b/FPJzDcok/d63ef1ba39c74163866ec14ef3ec5c6e/dash-bounty-board).
+There is no authoritative or rank difference betweeen Primary Admins and Secondary Admins in general, only as it relates to specific Bounties, as detailed in the following section.

 ## 4.2 Bounty Admin

-Admins are the only users with permission to create and edit Bounty Cards, and change their status by moving them forwards or backwards through the pipeline (left or right across Trello columns), non-admin users can comment on Cards only (these permissions are configured on Trello).

-Admins create Cards using the ‘Create Concept’ button on the main menu in Trello, and in response to a user’s request for a new concept comment on the New Concept card at the top of the Concepts list.
+As described in [Section 3](#31-concepts) above, two Admins are required to turn a Concept into a Bounty.
+The first Admin who accepts the Concept is the initial Primary Admin.
+The second Admin who accepts the Concept is the initial Secondary Admin.
+The main purpose of the Secondary Admin is to allow the Primary Admin to reserve, do, and claim Tasks on a Primary Admin's own Bounty.
+When a Primary Admin wants to reserve a task on his own Bounty he must request this from the Secondary Admin.
+The Secondary Admin is the one who approves this reservation, following the same rules set out in [Section 2.3.3](#233-reserving-a-task).
+When the Primary Admin makes a claim for Task(s), it is the Secondary Admin who processes the claim.
+Secondary Admins are allowed to reserve, do, and claim task as any normal user would.
+This effectively allows any individual the ability to both administer Tasks and reserve, do, and claim Tasks belonging to any Bounty.
+It does this while also retaining checks and balances, disallowing anyone from being able to approve their own work.

+For example, Admin Alice is the first Admin to approve a Concept.
+Admin Bob is the second Admin to approve the Concept.
+The Concept becomes a Bounty with Alice as the Primary Admin and Bob as the Secondary Admin.
+Specifier Sam creates a Spec that results in Production Tasks 1 and 2.
+Developer Dave requests, implements, and claims Production Task 1.
+Admin Alice processes Dave's claim and receives commission.
+Primary Admin Alice requests to reserve Production Task 2.
+Secondary Admin Bob approves the reservation.
+Alice finishes the work and makes her claim.
+Bob processes the claim and receives his commission.

+The Primary Admin has the default permission to edit (add tasks, move from stage to stage, etc.) the Bounty Cards.
+Non-admin users can only comment on Cards.
+Secondary Admins only have permission to process requests from the Primary Admin, as explained above.

 ### 4.2.1 Bounty Cards

-When an admin creates a Bounty Card, they are assigned as the Bounty Admin for that Card (by assigning themselves as the Card Member on Trello) which gives them the right to earn Admin Rewards on all the Bounty’s completed Tasks.

-Cards should always have only one member assigned at a time and who is the Bounty Admin for that card.
+Primary and Secondary Admins assign themselves as Card Members on Trello to signify their roles in the Bounty.
+Cards should always have two (and only two) members assigned at a time.

-Admins can delegate their role on Bounty Cards to a different Admin user at any time by changing the Card’s assigned member to the new Admin (and presumably agree this first in the Card’s comments.
-The new admin then earns the rewards on any new task assignments (or the two admins can agree in the comments which Tasks they will each be administering and claiming rewards for).
+Primary Admins can authorize Secondary Admins to temporarily take over the responsibilities and accompanying rewards belonging to the Primary Admin.
+This is done by commenting on the Trello card with a date when the responsibilities and rewards are should fall back onto the Primary Admin.
+When a Primary Admin no longer wishes to administer a given bounty, the Secondary Admins has the first right to take over as Primary Admin.
+If the Secondary Admin does not want to become Primary Admin the role is open to any Admin who wants it.
+This is done by changing the Card’s assigned member(s) to the new Primary and Secondary Admins.
+Ideally this is agreed upon this first in the Card’s comments.
+The new Primary Admin then earns the rewards on any new task assignments.

-If a Bounty has any outstanding Task Claims for more than 7 days with no reply to the user, another Admin can assign themselves to that card (and state to the prior Bounty Admin in the comments).
+If a Bounty has any outstanding Task Claims for more than 7 days with no reply to the user, the Secondary Admin can assign themselves as the Primary Admin and any other Admin can assign themselves Secondary Admin on that card, stating the change to the prior Bounty Admin(s) in the card comments.

-Admins can reserve and claim Tasks on any Bounty Cards that they’re not assigned as the admin for.
-In other words, Admins can’t administer and complete Tasks on the same Bounty card, they need another Admin to manage their tasks and process their claims on that card.

 > Admins assign their username to the card in Trello (using the ‘Add to card->Members’ option on the right side of the card).
 This card-level assignment is displayed on the front of the card on the Trello board.